babel/website/docs/index.md

 These [plugins](plugins.md) allow you to use new syntax, **right now** without waiting for browser support.
 Check out our [usage guide](usage.md) to get started.

-## JSX and Flow
+## JSX and React

-Babel can convert JSX syntax and strip out type annotations.
+Babel can convert JSX syntax!
 Check out our [React preset](preset-react.md) to get started.
 Use it together with the [babel-sublime](https://github.com/babel/babel-sublime) package to bring syntax highlighting to a whole new level.

 You can install this preset with